Last Updated on

 “No longer can you simply target a specific keyword, but content and websites need to be more complex, ready to answer the questions that your users have.”

 We know that Google is all about searcher satisfaction, and they aren’t afraid to reduce the rankings of sites not keeping up with the rest of the flock.
-Check out our recent article about Google’s interstitial ads penalty update as just one example of their prioritized commitment to the searcher.
+Check out our earlier article about Google’s interstitial ads penalty update as just one example of their prioritized commitment to the searcher.
 And, rightfully so.
 It is the needs of the searcher on which Google’s empire has flourished.

 Voice Search Behaviour is Complex